strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

 #### Middlewares

-[Middlewares](/developer-docs/latest/development/backend-customization/middlewares.md) can be applied to a GraphQL resolver through the `resolversConfig.middlewares` key.
+[Middlewares](/developer-docs/latest/development/backend-customization/middlewares.md) can be applied to a GraphQL resolver through the `resolversConfig.[MyResolverName].middlewares` key.

-The `resolversConfig.middlewares` key is an array accepting a list of middlewares, each item in this list being either a reference to an already registered policy or an implementation that is passed directly (see [middlewares configuration documentation](/developer-docs/latest/development/backend-customization/routes.md#middlewares)).
+The `middlewares` key is an array accepting a list of middlewares, each item in this list being either a reference to an already registered policy or an implementation that is passed directly (see [middlewares configuration documentation](/developer-docs/latest/development/backend-customization/routes.md#middlewares)).
 <!-- TODO: remove this comment — the link won't work until merged with PR #450 -->

 Middlewares directly implemented in `resolversConfig` can take the GraphQL resolver's `parent`, `args`, `context` and `info` objects as arguments.